 Where does radon in a house come from?

 Radon originally comes from uranium and radium, which occur naturally in bedrock.
 If a building is constructed on such land, and particularly if the building also has a basement, there can be a problem with radon.
-The parts of the building that come into contact with the ground can let in radon from the surroundings if they are not sealed.
+The parts of the building that come into contact with the soil can let in radon from the surroundings if they are not sealed.

 Investigation and measurement